 - barristers (to obtain advice or representation in your matter);

-- medical or other experts (to obtain a report in relation to your matter);
+- medical or other experts (to obtain a report or records in relation to your matter);

 - your professional advisers (e.g. accountant - to assist us in giving full and proper advice to you);